-This guide will show you what life in Abu Dhabi actually costs in 2025.
-We’ll give you honest information and helpful tips whether you’re a single person looking for a job, a student planning to study, or a family thinking about moving.
+This guide will show you what living costs in Abu Dhabi actually looks like in 2025.
+Weโll give you honest information and helpful tips whether youโre a single person looking for a job, a student planning to study, or a family thinking about moving.

 Abu Dhabi has many luxury areas and affordable areas too targeting different lifestyle.
 Knowing where you fit financially will help you decide if moving there is right for you.